 "Does he know the other person who is working?
 Does he need to sit down for a few minutes?"

-I had no clue why he wouldn’t receive her help, or offer any explanation, until I realized what I’d just witnessed.
+I had no clue why he wouldn't receive her help, or offer any explanation.
+The ackward silence in the bank grew.
+Then, I realized what I'd just witnessed.

-As I wrapped up my transaction with the teller, I wanted to do something to show racism is not OK.
-In an act that was 100% the Holy Spirit inside of me (because my flesh was ready drop kick an old man), I simply walked over to the woman on my way out and apologized.
+As I wrapped up my transaction with the teller, I wanted to do something.
+I had to do something to show racism is not OK.
+In an act that was 100% the Holy Spirit inside of me (because my flesh was ready drop kick an old man), I simply walked over to the Black woman and apologized.

 She looked at me with sad, yet grace-filled eyes.
-I couldn’t tell if she was disgusted too, but she was handling the situation much better than me.
-Her inner peace helped me keep my self-control.
+I couldn't tell if she was disgusted too, or if she was used to being treated like this.
+She gave a sly nod and seemed to appreciate the gesture.
+She handled the situation much better than me.

 Prayer: God, help me wisely handle my disgust when I see injustices.
-Give me peace and show me how to respond in a Godly way.
+Open my eyes to racist acts around me.
+Give me courage to speak out.
+Give me grace to respond in a Godly yet powerful way.
+In Jesus' name.
+Amen.